ridafkih/schemix/README.md

 # Schemix

-Schemix let's you programmatically generate Prisma schemas, the main intention behind this library was to allow you to segment/molecularize schemas.

-With this, you will be able to develop your schema in a consumable, molecularized fashion, while maintaining the capabilities that the entire Prisma toolkit provides.
+Schemix let's you programmatically generate Prisma schemas, the main intention behind this library was to allow you to segment/molecularize schemas, with larger projects, Prisma schemas can reach thousands of lines, and having it all in one place makes it extremely difficult to manage.
+Using Schemix, you will be able to develop your schema in a consumable, molecularized fashion, while maintaining the capabilities that the entire Prisma toolkit provides.

 ## Installation